1977 European Cup final: Borussia Mönchengladbach

-Borussia gained entry to the competition as a result of winning the 1975–76 Bundesliga.
-Their opposition in the first round were Austrian champions Austria Vienna.
-The away leg at the Franz Horr Stadium ended in a 1–0 defeat for Borussia.
-The return leg at the Bökelbergstadion saw Borussia win 3–0 courtesy of goals from Uli Stielike, Rainer Bonhof and Jupp Heynckes.
-A 3–1 aggregate victory meant that Borussia would face Italian champions Torino in the second round.
-Borussia won the first leg away from home at the Stadio Olimpico di Torino 2–1.
-The second leg finished 0–0, which was enough for Borussia to progress to the quarter-finals courtesy of a 2–1 aggregate victory.
+Mönchengladbach gained entry to the competition as a result of winning the 1975–76 Bundesliga.
+Their opposition in the first round were Austrian champions Austria Wien.
+The away leg at the Franz Horr Stadium in Vienna ended in a 1–0 defeat for Gladbach, but the return leg at the Bökelbergstadion saw the German side win 3–0 courtesy of goals from Uli Stielike, Rainer Bonhof and Jupp Heynckes.
+A 3–1 aggregate victory meant they would face Italian champions Torino in the second round.
+Borussia won the first leg away from home at the Stadio Olimpico Grande Torino, 2–1.
+The second leg finished 0–0, which was enough for them to progress to the quarter-finals courtesy of a 2–1 aggregate victory.

-Borussia's opposition in the quarter-finals was Belgian champions Club Brugge.
+Gladbach's opposition in the quarter-finals were Belgian champions Club Brugge.
 The first leg at the Bökelbergstadion saw Borussia concede two goals in the first half.
 However, they scored two goals in the second half courtesy of Christian Kulik and Allan Simonsen to secure a 2–2 draw.
 Despite this, Club Brugge had the advantage due to them having two away goals.
-Borussia knew that they had to score in the second leg at the Jan Breydel Stadium to have any chance of progressing to the semi-finals.
-The first half was goalless, and with six minutes of the second half remaining Wilfried Hannes scored the goal Borussia needed.
-The match finished 1–0 and a 3–2 aggregate victory meant they progressed to the semi-finals.
+The German side knew they had to score in the second leg at the Jan Breydel Stadium in Bruges to have any chance of progressing to the semi-finals.
+The first half was goalless, and with six minutes of the second half remaining, Wilfried Hannes scored the goal Borussia needed.
+The match finished 1–0, and a 3–2 aggregate victory meant they progressed to the semi-finals.
 Their opposition were Soviet champions Dynamo Kyiv.
-The first leg at the Central Stadium was won 1–0 by Dynamo.
-Borussia again needed to score to stay in the competition.
+The first leg at the Central Stadium was won 1–0 by the hosts Dynamo, so Gladbach again needed to score in the return leg to stay in the competition.
 Midway through the second half, Rainer Bonhof scored to make the tie 1–1 on aggregate.
 With eight minutes remaining and the tie heading for extra time, Hans-Jürgen Wittkamp scored to give Borussia a two-goal lead.
-The score remained the same and Borussia progressed to their first European Cup final with a 2–1 aggregate victory.
+The score remained the same, and Mönchengladbach progressed to their first European Cup final with a 2–1 aggregate victory.